EMBRYOPSIDA Pirani & Prado

 Synonymy: Ginkgoidae Engler - Ginkgoopsida Engler - Ginkgoophytina Reveal - Ginkgoophyta Bessey

 1/1: Ginkgo biloba.
-E. China, but perhaps now only in cultivation.
-[Photo - Microsporangia, Ovules, and Seeds.]
+Eastern China, ?wild.
+Photo: Microsporangia, Ovules, and Seeds.

 Age.
-Ginkgo is known from the early Jurassic, while G. biloba itself may be over 100 m.y.o., dating to the early Cretaceous (as G. adiantoides, see Royer et al. 2003).
+Ginkgo is known from the early Jurassic, while G. biloba itself may be over 100 Ma, dating to the early Cretaceous (as G. adiantoides, see Royer et al. 2003).
 For the early Caenozoic fossil history of Ginkgo, see Manchester et al. (2009).
 Tank et al. (2015: Table S2) suggested an age of around 265.2 Ma for Ginkgoaceae.

 Evolution: Divergence & Distribution.
 For the phylogeography of Ginkgo biloba, see Gong et al. (2008).
 Ecological evidence suggested to C. Q. Tang et al. (2012) that wild populations still persist, while Y.-P. Zhao et al. (2019) thought that there were three main populations in China that had separated within the last half million years or so.